History of African American Christianity: Slavery

 By the early 19th century, African Americans established independent black churches and congregations, often led by freedmen, such as the African Methodist Episcopal Church founded by Richard Allen in 1816.
 These churches became centers of resistance and community support, including being active in the underground railroad.

-Richard Allen and Absalom Jones free men from an enslaved background became the religious and civic heads of the enormous free black community.
+Richard Allen and Absalom Jones, free men from enslaved backgrounds, became the religious and civic heads of the free black community.
 Jones went on to become America's first African American Episcopal priest.
-Richard Allen more explicitly founded the Bethel Church which is actually the head church of the African Methodist Episcopal denomination.
-These church positions allowed both men to become very vocal voices for the black Philadelphia black community in a religious and civic way.
+Richard Allen more explicitly founded the Bethel Church, the head church of the African Methodist Episcopal denomination.
+These church positions allowed both men to become vocal religious and civil authorities in Philadelphia's black community.

 Christianity also played a complex role in the ideology of slavery: slaveholders used biblical passages to justify enslavement and enforce obedience, while slave preachers and communities drew upon biblical narratives like the Exodus for inspiration in seeking freedom and equality.